MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/datagrid_guidance/datagrid_basics.md

         xmlns:controls="using:Microsoft.Toolkit.Uwp.UI.Controls"
         ```

-    * In your C# page, add the namespaces to the toolkit
+    * Alternatively, in your C# page, add the namespaces to the toolkit

         ```c#
         using Microsoft.Toolkit.Uwp.UI.Controls;